 - Applicants must have at least a 3.0 GPA and a proven record of campus and community service.

 How to Apply

 Contact Carr Everbach, Professor of Engineering and Udall Faculty Representative to access the online application.
 Application components include.

 - An 11-question application

 - Three (3) letters of recommendations.

-- The Faculty Representative and Fellowships and Prizes Advisor review all applications, essays, and recommendations and select five nominees.
+- The Faculty Representative reviews all applications, essays, and recommendation letters and selects up to five nominees.

-- Nominees will have an opportunity to revise applications before they are submitted to Udall by its national deadline in early March.
+- Nominees will have an opportunity to revise applications before they are submitted to Udall by its national deadline on March 3.